“My little children, for whom I labor in birth again until Christ is formed in you…”

 Legalism restricts the character of Christ from developing in the believer; grace is the basis for growth in the Christian life.

-Some Christians understand the grace of God in salvation, but they inconsistently live the Christian life by attempting to gain merit with God by works.
+Some Christians understand the grace of God in salvation, but they inconsistently live the Christian life by attempting to gain merit with God through works.
 Both salvation and sanctification are by faith apart from works.
 Works are the result, not the cause, of spirituality.

 Many Christians have a case of arrested spiritual development due to legalism.
 The fundamental flaw of legalism is the allusion that we can become like Christ by self-effort.
 If this is so, then we have a flawed Savior.
 We must trust Christ and Him alone for our spiritual growth.